 If you're new to quince fruit, you're in for a real treat!
 Although the fruit isn't particularly tasty as is, it's delicious when slow-cooked or roasted.
-Quince can be used to make some delicious recipes including jam, quince cake, and quince paste.
+Start with this Quince Preserves (quince jam) recipe, then try making quince cake and quince paste (membrillo)!

-This Quince Jam Recipe is extra special to me.
-Not only because it always reminds me of my mom, who made the best quince jam I've ever had, but also because quince are not available all year round.
-In America, quince are available during fall.
+This Quince Jam Preserves recipe is extra special to me.
+Not only because it reminds me of my mom, who made the best quince jam, but also because quince are not available all year round.
+In America, quince are available during fall and only in some states.
+Here in Montana, they're not available at all!

-- Quince: Choose quince that are blemish free and have a pleasant aroma.
+- Quince: Choose ripe quince that are blemish free and have a pleasant aroma.

 - Lemon Juice: You'll need the juice and zest from 1 lemon.

 - Spices: I use cardamom and cinnamon in my preserves.
-You can do the same or use only one of the two.
+You can do the same or use your favorite spices.

-- Rose Water: Rose water is used in a lot of Middle Eastern sweets.
-You can leave it out if you need to.
+- Rose Water: Rose water is used in many Middle Eastern recipes, including quince preserves.
+It can be left out, if you prefer!

 Pro Tip: Later in the process, I use a handheld immersion blender to break the quince down to the consistency that I like.
 If you don't want to do this, you can just dice them into smaller pieces now.